t-pot/tpot_bmp/README.md

 # How to use
 Download "tpot_bmp.h" and include in your project.
-An example code for storeing a bmp file is below.
+An example for storeing a bmp file is below.

 ```
 #include "tpot_bmp.h"